TheWatcher/twscript/docs/TWTrapPhysStateCtrl.md

 this parameter is not specified, the rotational velocity of the object(s) is not modified.
 If you specify this parameter, but give it no value (ie: `TWTrapPhysStateCtrlRotVel=;`) then the default of `0, 0, 0` is used.
-Note that, as with TWTrapPhysStateCtrlFacing, the first value of the vector is the bank, the second is the pitch, and the third is the heading.
+Note that, as with `TWTrapPhysStateCtrlFacing`, the first value of the vector is the bank, the second is the pitch, and the third is the heading.